IoannisCh/CSProject/README.md

-#Repository for the development of the application
+#Repository for the development of the Web Browser